Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: System Model

 \paragraph{Pointing Error Effects}

-Next, we need to calculate the average transmittance of random pointing errors.
+Then, we need to calculate the average transmittance resulting from random pointing errors.
 Assume the pointing deviation error $\delta$ follows a two-dimensional Gaussian distribution with a standard deviation $\sigma_{\delta}$.
-Assume that the pointing error components in two orthogonal directions are \(\delta_x\) and \(\delta_y\), then the probability density function of the two-dimensional Gaussian distribution is:
+Assume that the pointing error components in two orthogonal directions are \(\delta_x\) and \(\delta_y\), then the probability density function of the two-dimensional Gaussian distribution is \(P(\delta_x, \delta_y) = \frac{1}{2\pi\sigma_\delta^2} \cdot e^{-\frac{\delta_x^2 + \delta_y^2}{2\sigma_\delta^2}}\).
 Here we assume that the errors in the two directions are independent and identically distributed.
 Since this problem has circular symmetry, because the transmittance depends only on the magnitude of the offset distance $\delta$, and is independent of the direction, we convert the rectangular coordinates to polar coordinates as:

 where \(\rho = \sqrt{\delta_x^2 + \delta_y^2}\) is the radial distance, which is the length of the offset, \(\nu\) is the azimuth, and the Jacobian determinant is: